DaniCajiao/mnist-num-classifier/README.md

 # MNIST Number Classifier

-Forward-feeding neural network that classifies written numbers with ~95% accuracy using PyTorch.
+Forward-feeding neural network that classifies written numbers with ~95% accuracy using PyTorch and the MNIST Handwritten Digit Database.

 ## About